+No matter if you’re shopping for back to school supplies, birthday presents, Christmas gifts, or just for you, Amazon can be an awesome place to find good deals and fast shipping!
 I’m a huge proponent of shopping on Amazon.
 I’m a Prime member and I don’t mind showing my support.
 They make shopping online so much easier with their huge selection and quick shipping.
 Their customer service is really good as well (if you’ve ever had to use it).
 There are few things I don’t like about Amazon.
 Heck, I even just ordered a new microphone to start making how-to videos for my business and they delivered the thing on a Sunday.
 I guess it means e-commerce has no days off anymore.
 It also means I don’t have to step foot in a store if I can help it.
-That makes me smile a little bit.

 Since I’m a fan of Amazon, I created an article some time ago called “5 little known ways to save money at Amazon.com.”
 It is my most popular article by far on Debt Roundup.
-I showed people a few ways they can save money when they were perusing Amazon for things they wanted or to get the best deals.
+I showed people a few ways they can save money while shopping on Amazon for things they wanted or just to get the best deals.
 There is even a bonus in that article, so six ways to save.
 Since that article, I’ve been asked by others if I knew of some other ways to save.
 Luckily for them and for you, I do have more.
 Much more!

 Without further ado, let’s get started.
 Here are the money saving tips everyone should know before shopping on Amazon!